Somewhere, high on a mountaintop

 Desperately, he kept the fireplace roaring, throwing into it anything that would burn: splintered chairs, tables, cupboard doors, and floorboards.
 The cabin was like a furnace, but it slowed the advance of the menacing snow.
 When it piled high around the windows, he boiled pots of water and dumped it upon the snow like the lone defender of a castle pouring hot oil down upon its besiegers.
 In the language of wounds, the snow cracked and moaned under the onslaught, a horrific sound, shrill and urgent.
 At hearing it, joy was too small a word for Jon's emotion.

 Exhausted, he finally slept.

 When he awoke, it was freezing cold.
 The snow had overrun the entire cabin, dropped down through the chimney, and piled high in the fireplace.
-It felt as mute as an unmarked grave, and touching it, or letting it touch him, would be like trailing fingers through pus.
+It felt like an icy grave, and touching it, or letting it touch him, would be like losing the battle.